 Students will learn to develop their listening and appraising skills through the study of music across a variety of styles and genres.
-The content is grouped into three areas of study, each of which contain two set works.
+The content is grouped into three areas of study, two of which each contain two set works, and one which explores a range of connected genres.